bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 - Sales teams are the first group of people to interact with a client.
 They get a lot of knowledge of the project, the client, process, etc. This information needs to be provided to the delivery team.
-- Clients often don't have agreed upon goals and processes themselves.
+- Clients often don’t have agreed upon goals and processes themselves.
 - Sales teams want to sell.
 However, without due diligence during hand off, too much gets lost in translation.

 This training will attempt to address these issues with a process that promotes regular communication and a shared understanding of the goals, people and processes used on the project.

 ## Transition Goals

-Before getting into the "how", it's important to understand the goals of an effective transition:
+Before getting into the "how", it’s important to understand the goals of an effective transition:

 - Indicators of success for the project are clearly spelled out and known to all parties.
 - Clearly documenting and communicating expectations with the client and delivery teams.